 Students aged 16 and 17 booked on adult courses

-Most brochure courses at ELC Brighton, English in Chester and ELC Eastbourne, with the exception of the Summer Course for Teeanagers 13-16 in Chester, are primarily aimed at adults aged over 18 but we do welcome students aged 16 and 17.
-Our Safeguarding & Child Protection Policy document describes how we care for students aged under 18 but you should note that for studenst aged 16 and 17 booked on adult courses:
+Most brochure courses at ELC Brighton, ELC Chester and ELC Eastbourne, with the exception of the Summer Course for Teenagers 13-16 in Chester, are primarily aimed at adults aged over 18 but we do welcome students aged 16 and 17.
+Our Safeguarding & Child Protection Policy document describes how we care for students aged under 18 but you should note that for students aged 16 and 17 booked on adult courses:

 - ELC does not provide 24 hour supervision

 - students aged 16 and 17 will study in classes with adults

 - students will travel between homestay and school unsupervised

 - students will be unsupervised outside lesson times and the time spent at homestay

 - on full-day weekend excursions to other destinations, students will normally have about 2 to 3 hours free time unsupervised for shopping

 Before arrival at ELC, we require the parents/guardian and student aged under 18 to sign and send to ELC a “Parental Agreement” to confirm that they understand the systems and rules that we have in place for the welfare of under 18s and the level of supervision that we provide for under 18s.
 ELC will initially speak to the student about minor breaking of the rules.
 ELC will inform the parents in the case that the student is regularly not abiding by the agreed terms of the Parental Agreement, or immediately in the case of a serious breaking of the rules.